kfuture2024/code-campus-level1/README.md

 ## Learn
 - Head on to the tutorial: [CSS Tutorials](https://www.w3schools.com/css/)
 - Learn concepts like - Margins, Padding, Box Model, Flexbox, background color, border, display, max-width, overflow, specificity, !important.
+- Learn how to embed javascript code in html page

 ## Task1
 - You have created a login page in day 11 challenge.